SimonDosda/SimonDosda.github.io/_posts/2021-05-24-docker-postgres.markdown

 layout: post
 title: Handle Several PostgreSQL Versions With Docker
 date: 2021-05-24
-last_modified_at: 2021-06-23
 cover_image: 2021-05-24-feature.jpg
 author: Simon Dosda
 categories: tooling database
 excerpt_separator: <!--more-->
+last_modified_at: 2021-06-23
 ---

 > Photo by [Baby Natur](https://unsplash.com/@babynatur).

-_[PostgreSQL](https://www.postgresql.org/)_ is a powerful, open-source object-relational database and is known as the world's most advanced open source database.
+_[PostgreSQL](https://www.postgresql.org/)_ is a powerful, open-source object-relational database known as the world's most advanced open source database.
 It is often compared to _[MySQL](https://www.mysql.com/fr/)_, which on its side is known as the world's most popular open-source database.

 <!--more-->

-These two adjectives describe quite accurately the difference between the two solutions.
+These two adjectives describe pretty accurately the difference between the two solutions.
 While _PostgreSQL_ provides a feature-rich database that can handle complex queries and massive databases, _MySQL_ is much simpler and easy to use.

 One of the pain points of _PostgreSQL_, in my opinion, is its installation.
 Particularly if you need to upgrade it, or worse, to use several versions at the same time.
 I remember spending quite some time performing these simple tasks, going through multiple documentation every time.